 Philippines / Luzon / Palawan

 Lets face it, people go to El Nido for the Island hopping.

 When you do a Google image search for ‘Philippines’, vacation photos from El Nido are the most abundant result; the majority of those photos were taken on board one of these famous El Nido island-hopping tours.

 Here is a post on how best to prepare for these all day adventures in the islands, so that you wont be left high and dry.

-In many situations, the best phone cameras on the market are enough; but the image quality and unnderwater capabilities that the latest generation of GoPro camera provides are worth the extra few ounces of weight and bagspace.
-The GoPro even matches the highly advanced image stabilization of the iphone 7.
+In many situations, the best phone cameras on the market are enough; but the image quality and underwater capabilities that the latest generation of action cameras such as the GoPro provides are worth the extra few ounces of weight and bag space.

 It does not matter what time of year it is, the sun is strong in the tropics and you will be spending lots of time in the direct sunlight on an 8-hour long island hopping tour day.

-When purchasing your tour, be sure to remember to ask your tour provider if they will at least will provide you with a mask & snorkel.
+When purchasing your tour, be sure to remember to ask your tour provider if they provide you with a mask & snorkel.

-Some tours include these for free, some tours make you rent them.
-The bottom line is that I like to be prepared and bring your own.
-While a mask and snorkel do take up additional bag space and weight, it is important to remember that these rental pieces have been used by HUNDREDS of people before me; on their face and in their mouth, no thank you.
+Some tours include them, some tours make you pay additional fees to rent them.
+The bottom line is that it is best to be prepared and bring your own.
+While a mask and snorkel do take up additional bag space and weight, it is important to remember that these rental pieces have been used by HUNDREDS if not THOUSANDS of tourists before you; both on their face and in their mouthes.

-A good pair of comfortably fitting fins are really great for being able to move around quickly in the water between locations while snorkeling.
-With an average "free time" of only 45 minutes at each location, fins are an absolute necesity for making the most of your time.
+Lastly, a good pair of comfortably fitting fins are a great tool for being able to move around quickly in the water between locations while snorkeling.
+With an average "free time" of only 45 minutes at each island hopping location, fins are an absolute necesity for making the most of your time.